Magik11/poracleWiki/userguide/en/options.md

 Since the workers never actively engage in a Rocket battle, they do not know exactly which Pokémon will be the reward.
 Consequently, you cannot filter for specific Pokémon in Poracle, but only for type and gender.

-All invasion-commands start with */invasion*.
+All invasion-commands start with *!invasion*.
-You can remove all filtering settings for invasions using **`/invasion remove everything`**.
+You can remove all filtering settings for invasions using **`!invasion remove everything`**.

 **`!invasion everything`** - sends notifications for all invaded Stops.